missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

    C:\pinball\your_machine\config>mpf
    Error.
 Could not find machine folder: 'None'.

-This happens because the command prompt is in the chiild "config" folder, rather than the base machine folder.
+This happens because the command prompt is in the child "config" folder, rather than the base machine folder.
 So ``cd ..`` up one level and try again.

 ::